Jake-Holmes/android-design-patterns/README.md

 # android-design-patterns
-Collection of reference design patterns for various android concepts written in Java.
+A collection of android applications implementing various reference design patterns and concepts written in Java.